 From what I understood from this book, meditation is a way of living.

-You don't even need to sit in a certain posture to meditate.
+You don’t even need to sit in a specific posture to meditate.

 You simply have to pay attention to your mind.
 To your thoughts.

 Just pay attention to your mind.